Melissa Mack MBCI spotlight – a new Co-Leader for the BCI USA Chapter

 I would like to see different voices speaking up - at conferences, webinars, via articles, etc. I’m always eager to hear different points of view.
 I felt for a long time that, because I was newer to the industry, I didn’t have anything valuable to share.
 I know now that people who are new to the industry absolutely have valuable insights.
 I encourage folks who feel that they may not be ready to speak up to try it anyway!
 Co-authoring or co-presenting can be a great way to overcome that initial fear.

-What piece of advice can you share for others working in BC and Resilience?
+What piece of advice can you share for others working in business continuity and resilience?

 Consider your audience.
 When writing a plan, think about who will be using the plan and what they will need in order to succeed.
 Do they have the requisite knowledge or skills?
 Will they understand the terminology used?
 Does the plan clearly define who they will be working with and how?
 The same sentiment applies in communications, in designing exercises, in raising programme awareness, as well as in developing and conducting training – always consider your audience.